hwarn1/CreativeComputationArtShowPrep/README.md

 # CreativeComputationArtShowPrep
-Thi is a practice version of my art show project.
+This is a practice version of my art show project.